Skip to main content

 Preview the template

-What is a PPE inspection checklist?
+What is a ppe inspection checklist?

 A PPE inspection checklist is a form used to systematically check the condition of personal protective equipment before it is used.
 It covers all common PPE categories - head, eye, hearing, visibility, foot, hand, respiratory and fall protection - prompting the inspector to examine each item for damage, wear, expiry and correct fit.
 Regular PPE inspections help ensure equipment is safe and functional, meet WHS obligations, and provide a documented record for audits.
 This template covers the most common PPE items found on construction, industrial and maintenance worksites in Australia.

-Benefits of using a PPE inspection checklist
+Benefits of using this ppe inspection checklist

 • Worker safety: catch damaged, worn or expired PPE before it is relied on in a hazardous situation.